sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 ## Content pages

-Your marketplace also has some content pages that can be modified through Flex Console.
+Your marketplace also has some content pages that can be modified through Sharetribe Console.
 The default content pages include

 - About
 - Landing page